quinnanya/ph_wordvectors/understanding-creating-word-embeddings.md

 Validation of word vector models is currently an unsolved problem—especially for humanities research applications and models trained on historical corpora.
 The test below provides a sample of one approach to testing a model: seeing how it performs with word pairs that are likely to have high cosine similarities.
 These word pairs will be very specific to the corpus being tested, and you would want to use many more pairs than are in this demonstration sample!
 This is meant to be an example of the kinds of testing that are used in model evaluation, and is not a substitute for more rigorous testing processes.

 There are other methods for conducting a model evaluation.
 For example, a popular method for evaluating a Word2Vec model is using the built in evaluate_word_analogies() function to evaluate syntactic analogies.
 You can also evaluate word pairs using the built in function evaluate_word_pairs() which comes with a default dataset of word pairs.
 You can read more about evaluating a model on Gensim's documentation [website](https://radimrehurek.com/gensim/auto_examples/tutorials/run_word2vec.html#evaluating).

+The code below evaluates the model by first opening the folder of models you provide it with and identifying all files that are of type `.model`.
+Then, the code takes a list of test word pairs and calculates their cosine similarities.
+The word pairs are words that, as a human, you would expect to have pretty high cosine similarities.
+Then, the code saves the cosine similarities for each word pair in each model in a `.csv` file for future reference.
+This style of evaluation can help you identify which of the models is performing best by identifying which models understand word similarities the way you would expect them to.
+Ultimately, this evaluation process can help you decide which training parameters or corpus sizes are ideal for your purposes.

 ```